hippo-digital/leeds-trinity-assessment-task/client/README.md

 If you look at the `.gitignore` file in the root directory, you'll notice we have set this file so it's not checked in to source control.
 This is a good practice.

-To set your Node environment variable, first create a `.env file`, either in your IDE or by typing `notepad .env` from the command line.
+To set your Node environment variable, first create a `.env` file, either in your IDE or by typing `notepad .env` from the command line.
 Add the following line `BASE_TRINITY_PATH=http://35.195.182.8:8081/task-api/` then save the file.

 ## Running Solution